How to Copy Chrome User Profile to Another Profile

 Why copy a Chrome profile?

-There are several reasons why you might want to copy or transfer your Chrome profile to another profile or computer:
+There are a few good reasons to move or copy your Chrome profile to another profile or computer:

-• Seamless transition: If you’re switching to a new computer or creating a new user account, copying your Chrome profile ensures that your browsing experience remains consistent.
+• When you switch to a new computer or a different user account, moving your Chrome profile keeps your web surfing experience the same.

-• Backup and restore: Creating a backup of your Chrome profile allows you to restore your data if your browser becomes corrupted or if you accidentally delete important information.
+• By backing up your Chrome profile, you can recover your data if your browser messes up or if you accidentally delete something important.

 Also see: How to Add Shortcut to Chrome New Tab Page